Along the shores of Lake Superior sits the city of Duluth. Other than Thunder Bay, Ontario, Duluth is the largest city on Lake Superior.

 The census of 2012 shows that Duluth has slightly more than 86,000 residents.
 With 38,000 housing units the population density is approximately 1,270 per square mile.

 The breakdown of the population by age brackets is as follows:

 |45 to 64||24.00%|

 Based on this breakdown 33 is the median age.

-Duluth is a major hub for business services, health care and higher learning for its own area as well as the Upper Peninsula of Michigan and northwestern part of Wisconsin.
-Because the city also has access to the Atlantic Ocean through the Great Lakes Waterway, Duluth is a major shipping point for steel, coal, limestone, agriculture products, cement and taconite.
+Duluth is a major hub for business services, health care, and higher learning for its own area as well as the Upper Peninsula of Michigan and the northwestern part of Wisconsin.
+Because the city also has access to the Atlantic Ocean through the Great Lakes Waterway, Duluth is a major shipping point for steel, coal, limestone, agriculture products, cement, and taconite.

 Multi-national corporations focused on aviation have set up headquarters in Duluth.
 Cirrus Aircraft and Kestrel Aircraft have offices and manufacturing locations in Duluth.
 Also, the 148th Air National Guard has an Active Association on its base in Duluth.

 With the growth of aviation companies has come an increase in engineering firms.
 Lake Superior Consulting, LHB, Barr Engineering, and Enbridge are all located in Duluth.